Review: Redcaps Rising by P.A. Piatt

 The police officer who empties his gun at what he thinks is a racoon wielding a tire iron, the fire chief with the brilliant facial hair and a tendency to raise more havoc than the emergency called for, the girl at the drive thru involved in an inter-state conflict over spinach—all of these minor characters are involved in adventures of their own, and it made the world seem richer and more exciting!
 The potential for humor and conflict was not limited to the merely fantastical elements that Walter encounters.

 Redcaps Rising is carefully focused on providing entertainment.
 As a result, the story lacks a hammer to pound on a well-intentioned theme or message.
-The climax may be hampered by the episodic nature of the events leading up to it and the lack of a cohesive and easy-to-follow pattern of growth in Walter.
-However, the light touch makes it easy to enjoy the diversion provided by the author, without the distracting recognition of an agenda.
+Two elements that may hamper the climax are the episodic nature of the events leading up to it and the lack of a cohesive and easy-to-follow pattern of growth in Walter.
+However, the light touch makes it easy to enjoy the diversion the author provides, without the distracting recognition of an agenda.

 Of course, themes exist within stories by virtue of their nature.
 I would be interested to hear what others found in this story, but I thought perhaps it could be about facing dramatic change—life events of the generally unpleasant sort that force a person to re-evaluate.

 Walter’s story begins with the murder of his grandmother, which makes him acknowledge a different world and seek justice.
-The road trip is continually interrupted by various forces, and Walter is forced to change course in order to continue.
+Various forces continually interrupt the road trip, and Walter is forced to change course in order to continue.
 Finally, the goal he had in mind did not match up with his intended destination, either in Las Vegas or the Magic Kingdom.
 His quest for justice ultimately did not end in a decisive blow.

 However, the story’s conclusion—a happily-ever-after on the homestead—treats these changes as part of the journey and not dead-ends.
 Walter is successful because he perseveres, even in the face of all his misadventures.